Introduction to IoT Using Arduino Training Course

 Setting Up an IoT Gateway with ThingsBoard

-35 HoursThingsBoard is an open-source IoT platform that provides comprehensive device management, data collection, processing, and visualization capabilities for your IoT solutions.
+35 HoursThingsBoard is an open-source IoT platform that provides device management, data collection, processing, and visualization for your IoT solution.

-In this instructor-led, live training, participants will learn how to integrate ThingsBoard into their IoT projects.
+In this instructor-led live training, participants will learn how to integrate ThingsBoard into their IoT solutions.

 By the end of this training, participants will be able to: